 What are we doing?

 We aim to strike a balance between short-term needs and long-term goals.
-That means improving internal employee development while expanding efforts to build a global external talent pool.
+That means improving internal employee development while expanding efforts to build a global external talent pool for the renewable energy industry.

 What’s next?

-Internally, we’ll continue to support our people leaders so they can grow their talent and help us build more inclusive working environments.
+We’ll continue to promote internal knowledge-sharing communities and to support our people leaders so they can support our employees and help us build more inclusive working environments.

 Key information